DC801/BM-Badge/README.md

 Abandons the current script and jumps to the named script.
 In other words, actions provided after a `RUN_SCRIPT` action will not execute.
 (The MGS Natlang keyword `goto` was chosen to emphasize this.)

-The new script runs in the same script slot that called this action.
+The new script runs in the same script slot that called this action, and will begin to execute immediately.

+If you want to replace the script in the current slot *without* executing the new script until the next game loop, you should instead use one of the `SET_` ... `_SCRIPT` actions.

 ```
 goto (script) $script:string